 If your application is approved, you will be authorized to work.
-For a principal applicant, USCIS will send an Employment Authorization Document (EAD) as evidence of your authorization to work if you indicate "Yes" for Question 10 in Part C. As the principal applicant you do not need to file Form I-765, Application for Employment Authorization Document.
-Derivative family members are also authorized to work if Form I-914, Supplement A, is approved.
-If your derivative family member wants to obtain an EAD as evidence of his or her authorization to work, each family member must file Form I-765 with the appropriate fee or request for fee waiver.
+If you are the principal applicant, USCIS will send an Employment Authorization Document (EAD) as evidence of your authorization to work if you indicate "Yes" for Form I-914, Item Number 10. in Part 3.
+As the principal applicant, you do not need to file Form I-765, Application for Employment Authorization Document.
+Your family members may apply for employment authorization if Form I-914, Supplement A, is approved.
+If your derivative family member wants to apply for employment authorization, he or she must file Form I-765 with the appropriate fee or Form I-912, Request For Fee Waiver.
 Form I-765 can be filed with Form I-914, Supplement A, or at a later time.
 If your family member is living outside the United States, he or she is not eligible to receive employment authorization until he or she is lawfully admitted to the United States.
 Do not file Form I-765 for a family member who is living outside of the United States.